Accessibility

 Why accessibility breaks when it is treated as a layer

-In my experience, the projects that struggle the most with are not the ones that ignore it completely, but the ones that try to retrofit it.
+The projects that struggle most with are not the ones that ignore it completely, but the ones that try to retrofit it.
 By the time is considered, key decisions have already been made.
-The structure is set, the are defined, and the components are built around assumptions that do not account for how different people actually use the product.
+The structure is set, the journeys are defined, and the components are built around assumptions that don't account for how different people actually use the product.
+At that point, you're no longer designing for accessibility.
+You're trying to patch around decisions that were never designed to support it.

 Accessibility becomes expensive the moment it is treated as something to add after the experience has already been defined.